Alex99y/docker-compose-bonita/README.md

 # Quick start
 ./setup up daemon
-Now you can access to the Bonita Portal on http://localhost:8080/bonita
+Now you can access to the Bonita Portal on http://localhost:8080/bonita To stop Bonita:
+./setup down

-# For more
+# More options
-Excecute ./setup.sh without arguments
+Excecute *./setup.sh* without arguments

 # Configuring Bonita
 Modify the environment variables in setup.sh